everpub/openscienceprize/README.md

 For open source projects momentum is king.
 This project should create best practices/a guide/advice on what tools to use and how to combine them.
-This stears users towards those tools.
+This steers users towards those tools.
 They might not be perfect but having more users generates momentum.
 This is better than fragmentation which occurs if users go off to build the missing feature in their own project.